felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_jwtgrant.md

 description: "A grant is sent by the client to Maskinporten in order to get an access token"

 sidebar: maskinporten_sidebar
-product: maskinporten
+product: Maskinporten
 redirect_from: /maskinporten_protocol_jwtgrant
 ---

 ## About
-XX

 The JWT grant is a request sent by the client towards Maskinporten, in order to obtain an access_token.
-Both the grant and the access_token looks similar and share some of the same claims, as they as JWT structures, however they must not be mixed up.

 JWT grants are documented in [RFC7523](https://tools.ietf.org/html/rfc7523).
+Both the grant request and the returned access_token are JWT structures looking almost identical, so take care not to mixed them up.

 ## Request